 if students have not paid the tuition fees of the academic year of withdrawal, or if they made a partial payment (i.e., only the first or second instalment), they will have to pay the fixed fee of € 290, without any additional fees, plus the amount of the tuition fees for the academic year of new enrolment.

 Students having a disability equal to or higher than 66% or a certificate of disability pursuant to art.
 3, paragraphs 1 and 3, of law of February 5, 1992, no. 104, will pay a fixed fee of € 30 (+ regional tax + stamp duty).

-6. Withdrawing students coming from other universities.
-Applications for ECTS recognition subsequent to withdrawal from studies must be submitted at the same time of the enrolment application in the new degree programme and cannot be submitted in subsequent years.
-Students must specify on the application for ECTS recognition the student ID number obtained upon registration on Infostud at https://www.studenti.uniroma1.it/phoenixreg/index.html and must pay the amounts indicated in paragraph 5 above.
-The Student Office will retrieve the students’ academic career from the university of origin.
+6. Withdrawing students coming from other Italian universities.
+Applications for ECTS recognition subsequent to withdrawal from studies must be submitted upon enrolment in the new degree programme and not in subsequent years.

 In their application for ECTS recognition, students must specify the ID number obtained upon registration on Infostud at https://www.studenti.uniroma1.it/phoenixreg/#/.
 Also students coming from other universities and applying for exam recognition after withdrawal must pay the amounts indicated in paragraph 5 above.
 The Student Affairs Office will retrieve their academic career from the university of origin.